 From there, start brainstorming ideas.
 What are you doing right now on a regular basis?
 What should you be doing more of or less of?
 How can you be letting more of your light into the world or be focusing more on your passions/purpose?
 Write down all of these ideas to get your mind in action and moving the right direction.

 Once you have your ideas, start to recognize the unifying points.
 You should be able to group some of them together into specific subject areas or similarities.
-When you create a new unifying point, always remember – is this really important to me, or is it just what other people this I should be doing.
+When you create a new unifying point, always remember – is this really important to me, or is it just what other people think I should be doing?

 From there, write out those points into sentences in bullet point form.
 The sentences can be long or short, but they should always highlight the major part of the point your trying to get across.

 And there you have it – your manifesto!
-Remember that this manifesto can changed over time.
-I typically find that I like to add to mine a bit over the year if there are some pieces that I had forgotten or if I wanted to change the sentences slightly.
+Remember that this manifesto can change over time.
+I typically find that I like to add to mine a bit over time if there are some pieces that I had forgotten or if I wanted to change the sentences slightly.

 My brand manifesto

 As an example, I thought that I would highlight my current Semi-Sweet Tooth brand manifesto.
-This is something that is still under development, so expect it to change slightly, but I wanted you to know and understand what you can expect from me over the year.
+This is something that is still under development, so expect it to change slightly, but I wanted you to know and understand what you can expect from me over time.